 In the Grand Finals, consistent high level plays from Kim “Alarm” Kyung-bo, Elijah “Elk” Gallagher and Simon “Snillo” Ekström made the difference over a star studded ATL Academy in just six maps.
 Elk and Snillo also have the benefit of functioning as ‘two way’ players for Fusion University and the main roster which will make for interesting developments as players come in and out of form over the course of the season.

 In some ways, it feels like Fusion University are inputting the cheat codes to make their dominance at Overwatch Contenders so effective.
 Developing their talent in the Contenders scene as they also can flex the option to have them compete and scrim with the OWL teams is invaluable experience for any kind of player.
 With WhoRU coming back in just a few months, and more Academy players developing at an eccentric pace, Philadelphia Fusion are making a case to be considered the best overall organization for player growth in the entire Overwatch scene.

 In Season Four of Overwatch Contenders: North America, there is already an outright frontrunner to secure the crown.
 With XL2 falling down the pecking order and more teams on the verge of self-destruct due to poor performances, Fusion University seem to have the secret formula to continue their success without any complications.
-Too many organizations in esports are unwilling to trust the process and properly put together rosters that mesh well personally as well as
+Too many organizations in esports are unwilling to trust the process and properly put together rosters that mesh well personally as well as in game.

 For Philadelphia, the Comcast backed organization continues to surpass expectations and their run of titles within the Contenders scene is unprecedented within North America, and they’re just getting started.
 Expect both teams to continue their winning ways and developing talent at a breakneck pace.